TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

     })();

-Additionally, it is possible to extend TYPO3 in a lot of different ways (adding TCA, Backend Routes, Symfony Console Commands etc) which do not need to touch these files.
+Additionally, it is possible to extend TYPO3 in a lot of different ways (adding `TCA`:pn:, backend routes, `Symfony`:pn: console commands etc) which do not need to touch these files.

 Additional tips: